ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/affirmative/made/index.md

 AND

-if the instrument has NOT been revoked

-AND

 if the clock has NOT run out

 AND

-IF there has NOT been a debate
+if there has NOT been a debate

 AND